nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    <p style="text-align: center;">Figure XX: Checking of input added when InternBuddy recognises that it isn't an integer.</p>

 <br/>

-* When InternBuddy recognises an input as not an integer, we can check if the input contains only digits or begins with the negative sign and is followed by only digits.
-   * If the latter is true, there is a negative integer overflow and InternBuddy can be configured to display an invalid index error message (Fig. XX).
-   * If the former is true, there is a positive integer overflow and InternBuddy can be configured to display an index out of range error message (Fig. XX).

 <p align="center">
   <img src="images/dg-negative-int-overflow-solved.png" width="1000" />